 This moisturiser is presented in an elegant plastic bottle with hygienic pump action dispenser.
-There is no way to detect the remaining amount of product without removing the pump but the opaque packaging does protect the formula from air and light exposure and associated degradation.
+There is no way to detect the remaining amount of product without removing the pump but the opaque packaging does protect the formula from air and light exposure.
 The pump is effective, however after each use, some of the product would form a small clump at the opening.
 It was easily removed but indicates that the pump action is not drawing the product back into the bottle effectively, a small amount remaining exposed each time.

 A hefty SPF 50+ assures excellent sun protection provided chemically, thus the cream does not leave any sign of a white cast.
 It does however leave a slight residue.
 Rubbing your hand over your face both pills and generates resistance so the resultant surface does not provide a smooth canvas for makeup application.

 The fact that this is a combined sunscreen and moisturiser certainly eliminates the need for a two step completion to the a.m. routine.
 However, reapplying every two hours is excessive in terms of moisturising but necessary for adequate sun protection.
 As such, I find this is best suited to morning use only and followed up with two hourly sunscreen application.
 Since it pills however, this limits the application suitability.
 I effectively ended up using this as a pre-exercise cream first thing in the morning, straight after a splash of water over my face, performing my full skincare routine after a shower.
 Under makeup, it just didn’t work for me.
-So, for those that wear makeup daily and those that don’t like chemical sunscreens, this may not be for you.

 |Elegant, hygienic presentation||Leaves a residue on the skin|